burcuakkayaa/structure/README.md

 # structure
-This aim of this project is practicing with java data structures.
+The aim of this project is practicing with java data structures.